Hillwoods Academy: Hillwoods Academy, Delhi

 Established in the year 1982, Hillwoods Academy at Preet Vihar, is affiliated to the C.B.S.E., New Delhi and prepares students for All India Senior Secondary School Examination.

 Hillwoods Academy, Greater Noida

 Established in the year 2011, Hillwoods Academy at Greater Noida, is affiliated to the C.B.S.E., New Delhi and prepares students for All India Senior Secondary School Examination.

 Hillwoods Academy, Gandhi Nagar

 Hillwoods School at Gandhi Nagar was established in the year 2000, and is affiliated to the C.B.S.E., New Delhi and prepares students for All India Senior Secondary School Examination.
 The school building was inaugurated by H.E.
-Kailashpati Mishra, the then Governor of Gujarat on 21st January 2004.
+Kailashpati Mishra, the then Governor of Gujarat on 21 January 2004.

-Academics

-Students scored 98.5% and 93.2% in Secondary and Senior Secondary School Examination, 2007.
-Regularly, the students have been getting merit certificates from C.B.S.E. which are given to students scoring in the top 0.01%.